-- Repeat Steps 2-5, while gradually (and very slowly) increasing the amount of time your disappear.
+- Repeat steps 2-5, while gradually (and very slowly) increasing the amount of time you disappear for.

 - That our absence is paired with something delicious.

 You might be wondering "what happens when my dog finishes the stuffed toy?"
-We have found that with enough repetition of this exercise at tiny intervals of time, our dog's anxiety decreases and when they're done with the toy they simply nap until you return.
+With enough repetition of this exercise at tiny intervals of time, our dog's anxiety decreases, and when they're done with the toy they simply nap until you return.
 Watching you walk away is the hardest part.
-If we counter condition the first 5 minutes then we should see more success for an hour or even 3 hours - as long as our dog understands (through repetition) that we always come back!
+If we countercondition the first 5 minutes, then we should see more success for an hour or even 3 hours —as long as our dog understands (through repetition) that we always come back!

 If you're still struggling with your dog's anxiety at being left alone, try the following:

-- Hire a certified trainer to help guide you through the process systematically and successfully!
+- Hire a qualified, certified trainer to help guide you through the process systematically and successfully!